Getting started with SkyPort (PSDK)

 There are a few considerations when using SkyPort.

-- If using a Matrice 210 RTK, we have not yet tested or validated this model so we cannot guarantee compatibility.
-DJI’s RTK protocol is not supported at this time - however you will still be able to use the camera normally.
+- If using a Matrice 210 RTK or 300 RTK, please note that DJI’s RTK protocol is not supported at this time - however you will still be able to use the camera normally.
 If and when we do validate and support DJI’s RTK protocol, we will update this guide.

-- At this time, only the Matrice 200 series supports PSDK.
+- At this time, only the Matrice 200 and 300 series support PSDK.
 Because of this, if using your camera with any other models (such as the Inspire 2, or Matrice 600), you will need to change your auto-capture mode from “disabled” to either Overlap or Timer mode, so that the camera can trigger itself instead of relying on the drone.

 First, you'll want to follow your integration guide to mount your DLS2 to your drone.
 For instructions on mounting to a M200, please see Installing DLS2 Mast / Mounting Bracket for Matrice 200 Series